LGBTQ tourism: LGBTQ travel destinations

 Local gay bar in LGBTQ-friendly Puerto Vallarta, Mexico.

 LGBT-friendly travel destinations are popularly known because they usually maintain welcoming attitudes, with local leaders and business owners instilling a consciousness and positive awareness of LGBTQ travelers to their fellow inhabitants and employees.

 These locales also feature infrastructure, businesses and services whose representatives are sensitive to and friendly with LGBT travelers; this includes everything from bars, travel agencies/guides, restaurants, hotels, resorts, nightlife, entertainment, media, political/legal aid and, more than anything, the opportunity to meet others and socialize.

 Gay travel destinations are often medium to large cities, and can coincide with the existence of gay neighborhoods.
 These neighborhoods often work actively to develop their reputations as safe and fun, specifically for LGBTQ people, to travel to.

 LGBTQ travel guide Queer in the World states, "The fabulosity of Gay New York is unrivaled on Earth, and queer culture seeps into every corner of its five boroughs".

 The LGBTQ tourism industry is highly profitable; an average of US$65 billion is spent on gay travel in the US alone, annually.
 According to In Europe, the gay tourism market has been estimated at €50 billion per year by the Gay European Tourism Association.

 The adult LGBTQ community in the US had a total economic spending power of more than $600 billion annually, as of 2007 (according to Witeck-Combs), and by 2016 this had risen to $917 billion.
 Some governments tend to highlight this for foreign visitors, like the official US website that promotes historic New York places in Greenwich Village, such as the Stonewall Inn or Eve's Hangout, that are well-known sites to visit for Europeans.

 Philadelphia was the first destination in the world to create and air a television commercial specifically marketed towards gay tourists.
 Philadelphia was also the first destination to commission a research study, aimed at a specific destination, to learn about gay travel to a specific city.

-Cape Town, South Africa, is widely regarded as Africa's gay hub, and is a popular LGBTQ+ tourism destination, and location for same-sex weddings and honeymoons.
-The country has extensive, codified, constitutional LGBTQ+ rights, and Cape Town in particular is home to many out and proud LGBTQ+ residents, and is very welcoming to pink tourists (members of the community who travel to the city).
+Cape Town, South Africa serves as a popular LGBTQ+ tourism destination, hosting a number of same-sex weddings and honeymoons.
+South Africa's constitution prohibits discrimination on the basis of sexual orientation, and was the 5th country worldwide to legalize same sex marriage in 2006.

 De Waterkant is a well-known gay village in Cape Town.
 Known as the city's gayborhood, De Waterkant is home to a permanent rainbow crosswalk, and numerous LGBTQ+-related establishments.
 Since 2022, the area has also been home to the Pink Lane, a pink, painted line along certain sidewalks, that takes visitors on a tour of LGBTQ+-related establishments around the area, with the goal of celebrating the community, and its inclusivity.